jarends404/Trello_Example_Project/README.md

   <p align="center">
     This project serves as an example of how to set up a test automation project using Java, Selenium WebDriver and Cucumber. <br/>
-    Trello is chose as the system under test.
+    Trello is chosen as the system under test.
     <br />
     <a href="https://github.com/jarends404/Java_Selenium_Cucumber/issues">Report Bug</a>
     ·